tordevries/debuggr/README.md

 <img alt="Screenshot of Debuggr examining itself" src="https://raw.githubusercontent.com/tordevries/debuggr/main/images/debuggr-screenshot.png" style="width: 100%; height: auto;" />

-_Screenshot of Debuggr examining its own code, possible when the setting_ preventAccessToThisFile _is_ false.
+_Screenshot of Debuggr examining its own code, only possible when the setting_ preventAccessToThisFile _is_ false.

 The Files menu (left side of the nav bar) offers these commands:
 - **Reload File**.
 Checks if the file and/or menu has been updated, and if so, reloads new data via AJAX.
 Remote URLs are always reloaded.
-- **Open File in New Tab**.
+- **Reload and Tidy (beta)**.
+Reloads the current file and parses it with the PHP Tidy library in an attempt to beautify the code.
+Results may vary.
+- **Execute File**.
 Opens the file directly in a new browser tab, so your browser is reading/executing it directly.
 - **Download File**.
 Downloads the current file to your device as a text file.
 - **Select All Text**.
 Selects all the text/code in the browser without selecting line numbers or other UI elements.
 - **Go To Line...**.
 Asks you for a line number, then scrolls to it.